 Because each community differs and the skill set of the physicians in each community differs, the Rural Skills program is highly individualized to help meet the educational objectives of the resident and the needs of the community (or type of community) in which the physician will practice.

 Most commonly, residents seek additional training in obstetrics, procedural skills, emergency medicine, hospitalist medicine, or some aspect of psychiatry.

 The length of the overall program and the length of each rotation is generally negotiated between the program coordinator and the resident.
-In the past, we have had programs as short as two blocks and as long as 13 blocks.
+The Rural Skill program can be a minimum of 3 blocks and a maximum of 6 blocks.

 It should be emphasized that the Rural Skills program is not a mechanism by which to gain eligibility to write the examination of special competence in emergency medicine as a resident candidate.
 It is also not meant to serve as a form of remediation or to build basic competencies.

 These self-designed programs are supervised by the Enhanced Skills Program Director, Dr. Meg Gemmill.